tarkptel/tarkptel.github.io/_posts/2025-04-07-duplicate-question-detector-.md

    - Text sequences + engineered features combined to form a vector of shape **(1, 518)**.

 2. **Model Selection**
-   - XGBoost for fast training with tabular + text features.
-   - Neural Network for modeling deeper semantic relationships.
+   - Applied **LSTM** to capture semantic similarity between question pairs more effectively and boost performance.

 3. **Evaluation**
    - Measured accuracy, F1-score, precision, recall on validation set.
    - Used confusion matrix and ROC curve for analysis.<br><br>

-### 💻 Tech Stack
+## 🚀 Tech Stack

-- **Languages:** Python
+- Python
+- TensorFlow / Keras
-- **Libraries:** Pandas, NumPy, NLTK, FuzzyWuzzy, TensorFlow/Keras, Scikit-learn, XGBoost
+- Pandas, NumPy
+- NLTK / spaCy (for preprocessing)
-- **Tools:** Jupyter Notebook, Git, GitHub <br><br>
+- Jupyter Notebook <br><br>

-## If you like this project, don't forget to give a ⭐ on GitHub! 😊
+## ⭐ *Feel free to fork or star this repo if you found it helpful!* 😊